ryan4yin/nixos-and-flakes-book/docs/nix-store/intro.md

 Because the storage path of the build result is calculated based on all input information of the build process, **the same input information will yield the same storage path**.
-This design is also known as the input-addressed model (_Input-addressed Model_).
+This design is also known as the _Input-addressed Model_.

 ### How NixOS Uses the Nix Store